songkok/Trion/README.md

 # trion
 This is a Julia numerical package for calculating the spectrum and wavefunction of exciton and trion in two-dimensional materials..

-"spectrum.jl" is the main program with detailed descriptions.
+"trion.jl" is the main program with detailed descriptions.